apache/paimon/docs/content/how-to/creating-tables.md

 ### Table Properties

-Users can specify table properties to enable features or improve performance of Table Store.
+Users can specify table properties to enable features or improve performance of Paimon.
 For a complete list of such properties, see [configurations]({{< ref "maintenance/configurations" >}}).

 The following SQL creates a table named `MyTable` with five columns partitioned by `dt` and `hh`, where `dt`, `hh` and `user_id` are the primary keys.
 This table has two properties: `'bucket' = '2'` and `'bucket-key' = 'user_id'`.